Corning: A Day Made of Glass

 What makes this outdoor AR execution different

 This is where augmented reality in advertising moves from a cool, branded desktop experience to a marker-less, educational interaction in public space.
+Marker-less here means the experience does not need a printed marker or “scan this” prompt to start.
 The campaign, created by Ogilvy & Mather with London production partner Grand Visual, runs on JCDecaux Innovate’s mall digital screens in UK shopping centres and invites passers-by to explore the product, not just admire it.

 The interaction model, in plain terms